GlobalEmpire/GERT/GERTi/Modules/GERTUpdate.md

 - `$code` is the operation code:
   - `0`: The requested module was already up to date on the cache.<br>
   - `-1`: The file was downloaded from remote and replaced the cached version. <br>
-  - `-2`: The program could not establish a connection to remote, but a cached file is present. <br>
+  - `-2`: The function could not establish a connection to remote, but a cached file is present. <br>

 - `$versionHeader` is the version of the file that is currently on drive.<br>